 Why presentation design matters

-26 Presentation Design Tips That’ll Make You Stand Out !
+26 Presentation Design Tips And Guidelines That’ll Make You Stand Out !

-You can’t learnt and apply it all at the same time.
+And the thing is, you can’t learn (and apply) it all at the same time.

-So to help you with that, I’ve broken down this post into sections that cover different techniques and strategies, depending on your level and the results you want to achieve.
+So today I’ve broken down this post into sections that cover different techniques and strategies, depending on your level and the results you want to achieve.

 Get those PPT design foundations right and you’ll be set to deliver consistent decks, even if you’re starting from scratch.

 PowerPoint slides are usually sized 10 inches (width) * 7.5 inches (height).

 Resize them 12*7.5 (Open a PowerPoint document, go to Design > Page Setup).